twisterarmy/book/src/twister-core/yggdrasil-ipv6.md

 | [301:23b4:991a:634d::33]  | 28333     | 29333         | 2023    |
 | [301:5eb5:f061:678e::33]  | 28333     | 29333         | 2023    |

-## See also
+## Related software

+Some other Yggdrasil-based software you might want to try:

-* [yggstack](https://github.com/yggdrasil-network/yggstack) - access Yggdrasil through SOCKS proxy without exposing your interface to the network
+* [yggstack](https://github.com/yggdrasil-network/yggstack) - access Yggdrasil through SOCKS proxy without exposing your interface to the network;
-* [yggmail](https://github.com/neilalexander/yggmail) - end-to-end encrypted email for the mesh networking age
+* [yggmail](https://github.com/neilalexander/yggmail) - end-to-end encrypted email for the mesh networking age;
 * [Alfis DNS](https://github.com/Revertron/Alfis/) - a peer-to-peer alternative to centralized DNS providers, with native Yggdrasil support, that is also useful for launching a free, independent DNS seeder for the twister network.